How Magnesium Could Make Your Skin Better

 In the fight against inflammation, magnesium inhibits a molecule called e-selectin.
 This molecule is responsible for directing inflammation to areas of the skin that are damaged, as a way of helping the healing process along.
 However, when skin is continually or chronically damaged, which is often the case with persistent acne or damaging lifestyle choices like bad diets, smoking, etc., e-selectin is constantly present, and so is the resulting inflammation.
 Sufficient magnesium is needed to limit that process and cut down the inflammation and redness.

 Another major contributor to acne is the excess of insulin in the body, which leads to insulin resistance.
 The function of insulin in the body is to regulate blood sugar levels so that they never get too high.
-But since the modern diet is very high in sugars, in pushes the body to over-produce insulin.
-This causes your body to eventually become resistant to the insulin and it ceases to break down the excess sugar in your blood, leading to metabolic syndrome and eventually strokes, diabetes and heart disease.
+But since the modern diet is very high in sugars, in pushes the body to overproduce insulin.
+This causes your body to eventually become resistant to the insulin4, and it ceases to break down the excess sugar in your blood, leading to metabolic syndrome and eventually strokes, diabetes and heart disease.